abdoelsaeed/QuizApp/readme.md

 Data Modelling: Efficient data modeling techniques for handling quizzes, users, answers, questions.

 # Features 🎖️
+- Authentication with JWT (Reset Password with email)
+- Login (User/Admin)
+- Register
+- Forgot Password
+- Admin Routes
+- CRUD Operations questions, answers, users
+- CRUD operations for categories
-- Create Quiz: teachers can create Quiz and send notifications for users
+- CRUD operations for users
-- Solve Quiz: users can solve Quiz and you can get a quiz score for each one separately
+- Pagination and search where necessary
+- API Security (NoSQL Injections, XSS Attacks, http param pollution etc)
 - User:You can find out your rank in the quiz
 - Teachers: Certificates of appreciation are sent to all students who obtain the final grade
-- Register & Login: Authorization & Authentication
-- Email Notifications: Sending emails for various events like sign-up, password reset using Nodemailer
+- Email Notifications: Sending emails for various events like sign-up, password reset using Nodemailer  & gmail

 # Technologies Used
 - Node.js: JavaScript runtime built on Chrome's V8 JavaScript engine.